getitc/turbotags/README.md

 useX|This scope denotes usage information.
 The 'X' will be a number in the range 1-6, and indicates the specific usage to which the information refers. excX|This scope denotes excluded driver information.
 The 'X' will be a number in the range 1-6, and indicates the specific excluded driver to whom the information refers.

-The "sys0" and "pol0" are used unscoped.  "useX" and "excX" can be used to scope any "carX" and "drvX" tags, respectively.
+The "sys0" and "pol0" have no enumerable scopes so they use "0" as default.  "useX" and "excX" can be used to scope any "carX" and "drvX" tags, respectively.
 The majority of the scopes you use will be "pol0", "drvX", "carX" and "vioX".

+###### Primary and Secondary Scopes
+Most scopes have only one priority, however, the secondary scope can be used to further distinguish between different tag data. "vioX" is often used as the secondary scope for drivers to map violations to a particular driver.
+It takes the form of "drvX:vioX", where "drvX" and "vioX" all follow the scoping rules mentioned in the table above.

-##### value1 through value4
+#### value1 through value4
 These fields are values.
 Valid values will vary, depending upon the tag name.
 Not all tags will have a "value2", "value3" and/or "value4" tag.
 As a general rule, violations, discounts and surcharges are the only tags which will use the "value2", "value3" and/or "value4" fields.

 *Special Note on [Boolean](https://github.com/getitc/turbotags/wiki/Custom-Types#boolean) types.
 The type of Boolean is Y for TRUE and N for FALSE.*